TREATMENT FOR COVID19?

 I have been tracking the scientific and clinical literature since the beginning of the COVID-19 pandemic.
 I have been particularly vigilant for safe and effective treatments for COVID-19 that are used in NON-HOSPITALIZED patients that have a heightened risk of serious problems.

 There are two categories based on how these medications are administered: my mouth (oral) or intravenous (IV).
 The medicines that are currently approved are not equal in their effectiveness and vary considerably in their cost.
 In addition, the IV medications will require a trip (or several) to an infusion center.
-The emergence of variants creates an additional problem: some of these treatments are not effective against the most recent and dominant strain of the COVID-19 virus.
-As of today, that is the Omicron BA.2 subvariant.
+The emergence of variants creates an additional problem: some of these treatments are not effective against the most recent and dominant strain of the COVID-19 virus, which is always changing due to mutations of the virus.
 As of today, here are the NIH recommended medications for non-hospitalized, high-risk ADULT patients:

 Paxlovid (Ritonavir-boosted nirmatrelvir) (1 dose by mouth twice a day for 5 days)